findelabs/json-bucket/README.md

 json-bucket --db $MONGODB_DB --url $MONGODB_URI
 ```
 db: MongoDB database to utilize, can be passed as env var MONGODB_DB
-uri: MongoDB uri, can also be passed as env var MONGODB_URI.
+uri: MongoDB uri, can also be passed as env var MONGODB_URI
+readonly: Access the database read-only

 ### ToDo